shinmorino/qgate/docs/source/quick_start_guide.rst

 **Simulator.values** is a dictionary of values obtained during simulation.

-In Qgate's quantum circuits, references are a parameter to receive results obatained from measure and prob operations.
+In Qgate's quantum circuits, references are used to refer results obatained from measure and prob operations.

-Simulator.values.get() is used to get referred values, and it accepts one reference or a reference list.
+By calling Simulator.values.get(reflist), measurement results and prob values are obtained.
+This method accepts one reference or a reference list.
 If one reference is passed, one referred value is returned.
 If a list of references is passed, a list of referred values is returned.

 .. code-block:: python